scalinalx/Substackulous/memlog/home_run_improvements.md

 - Used Lucide icons for the copy button
 - Implemented responsive design for all screen sizes
 - Added proper dark mode support
 - Used toast notifications for copy feedback
+- Fixed ESLint errors by properly escaping quotation marks